simplenetes-io/podc/PODSPEC.md

           # By mounting a config which is defined as `encrypted: true` under `/volumes` this container actually mounts
           # a ramdisk instead which is to have the unencrypted secret inside of it.
+          # A new "decrypter" container is inserted into the mix and it will be then one mounting the config and being signalled when it is updated.
+The decrypter runs and decrypts the secret, stores it
+          # on the ramdisk and then upon its exit it will signal the user defined container which is mounting the secret config.
-          # This container will not get signalled nor restarted when the underlaying config is updated,
+          # So, even though this container does not directly mount the config is will still get signalled or restarted when the underlaying config is updated (as long as it has the `on-config` or `on-interval` restart policy set.
-          # however it will get signalled by the "decrypter-container" when it is finished decrypting the config,
-          # because the decrypter container will get restrarted when the underlaying config changes and that will eventually signal this container when it exits.
+          # This is because the decrypter container will get restarted/signalled when the underlaying config changes and then eventually when it exits it will signal/restart this container.
           - dest: /mnt/my-secret
             volume: my-secret

       # Startup probe of the container.
       # The pod startup process will not continue until a container is started up.
       # Note that a successful startup could mean that the container started and then exited with code 0.
-      # If a container fails to startup properly in the pod creation phase then the pod will be destroyed, this also includes if there is a startup probe which fails.
-      # If there is no startup probe then the startup is counted as suceesful as soon as the container has been started.
+      # If there is no startup probe then the startup is counted as succeesful as soon as the container has been started.
       # If a container fails to startup later it will be destroyed and restarted according to its restart policy.
       startupProbe:
           # Wait max 60 seconds for the container to be ready.
 Default is 120.